Is the mammogram the best indicator of breast cancer?

 The mammogram has long been touted as the best way to detect breast cancer in women.
 Recent studies have challenged its rates of both false positives (falsely detecting cancer) and false negatives (failing to detect cancers).
 It may be that mammogram accuracy is not as high as doctors once thought.

 A mammogram uses low-level X-rays to examine breast tissue to find cancer.
-The Cancer Institute recommends that women over the age of forty get a mammogram every two years.
-Twenty-nine percent of women between the ages of thirty and forty have had mammograms.
+The Cancer Institute recommends that women over the age of 40 get a mammogram every two years.
+29 percent of women between the ages of 30 and 40 have had mammograms.
 Problems with mammogram technology and errors on the part of the x-ray technicians reading the results, may make the mammogram a less effective tool than we thought, especially in younger women.

 Most women have mammograms not because they have any symptoms, but for routine screening purposes.
 In younger women, the accuracy of screening mammograms has been especially questioned.
-Women under forty are much more likely than older women to receive false positive results—they’re more likely to be told that they have signs of cancer, only to later find out that these results were incorrect.
-In women who had mammograms for diagnostic purposes—because they found a lump in their breast, for example—results are much more accurate.
+Women under forty are much more likely than older women to receive false positive result -they’re more likely to be told that they have signs of cancer, only to later find out that these results were incorrect.
+In women who had mammograms for diagnostic purposes - because they found a lump in their breast, for example - results are much more accurate.

 Problems with Mammogram Technology and Radiologists